everchathq/everchathq/README.md

 ### Mission

+Everchat is making <a href="https://en.wikipedia.org/wiki/Internet_freedom">Internet freedom</a> possible for everyone.
+We think people-first and want to create a fair, safe, and transparent environment for all Internet users.

-> "Our mission is to secure, protect, and empower the <a href="https://en.wikipedia.org/wiki/Internet_freedom">Internet freedom</a>."
+> "Our mission is to protect and empower Internet users all over the world by giving them a place to realize themselves."

 <br/>